April 19 Spring Break

-Student Concerns - The fifth grade teachers want parents and students to know that your input is very valuable.
+The fifth-grade teachers want parents and students to know that your input is very valuable.
 If you ever become concerned about the safety or well-being of your child or another child for any reason, please reach out to us.
 We must work together to keep our kids safe!
-You may contact Mr. Stock (Counselor), Mr. Albers (Principal), or any 5th grade teacher by phone or email any time you feel there is something happening we should be aware of.
+You may contact Mr. Stock (Counselor), Mr. Albers (Principal), or any 5th-grade teacher by phone or email any time you feel there is something happening we should be aware of.
 We are also inviting parents (in addition to students) to use our online anonymous reporting form.
 Completing this form sends an automatic text to Mr. Stock and Mr. Albers.
 You can use the following link or you can find the Safe School Reporting Form on our school website and our 5th grade Weebly page: Safe School Reporting Form

 From Mr. Amundson:

-Writing/Reading: Throughout the week we continued weekly writing activities, along with learning about comparing/contrasting writing samples.
-Watched the movie Holes upon completing the novel.
-Continue reading +25 minutes from GFB each night, and return to school each day.
+Reading/Language: This week we finished up our timelines with presentations.
+Continued weekly writing routines, along with finishing up their free writing stories/field guides.
+Keep reading +20 minutes from GFB each night, and return to school each day.

 From Mrs. Nowack:

-Language: We continue with our daily and weekly language routines of DLR, daily writing, and word work.
+Language: We’ve returned to writing our persuasive letters; this week we focused on the paragraphs with reasons and evidence to support their argument .
+We continue with daily and weekly language routines of DLR, daily writing, and word work.